 Following Sunderland AFC is easy.
 Being emotionally attached to them is a bloody nightmare.
 But then, we don’t need to tell you about that because you get it; you’re one of us.
 We know you’re one of us because you’re supposed to be doing something else now.
 Obviously, we don’t know what that something else is – we’re not psychic – but whether it’s working, shopping, cleaning, decorating or reinvigorating that flailing relationship, the point is that you’re not doing it.
 You’re on here reading stuff about Sunderland, which means you’re all right by us.

-The world is littered with people like you and us, people whose day to day lives - the bits that happen in between watching the lads – are only made bearable by devoting as much of them as we can get away with talking about, thinking about, reading about and fantasising about a team that last won a major trophy over thirty years ago.
+The world is littered with people like you and us, people whose day to day lives - the bits that happen in between watching the lads – are only made bearable by devoting as much of them as we can get away with talking about, thinking about, reading about and fantasising about a team that last won a major trophy in 1973.
 We’re all in it for the ride and not the destination, and we’re all on the same side, however tortuous that journey becomes.